Q: How can I incubate eggs that will hatch female chicks only?

 A: The question of temperature-dependent sex determination (TSD) in chickens has been an important subject for scientific study over the last several decades.
 For most backyard chicken enthusiasts, females are preferred for egg laying and unwanted roosters often have to be rehomed.
 Wouldn't it be great if you could incubate and hatch all females, or at least hatch a much higher ratio of females than males?
 Sure!

 But as we shall see--don't get your hopes up just yet...

-A study in Australia (Australian Journal of Agricultural Research 11(4) 664 - 672) has shown that eggs stored at 40 degrees Fahrenheit (rather than the recommended 60 degrees) for at least 24 hours and up to 7 days before incubation hatched out 54.6% more females than males.
-That is surprising!
-However storing your eggs at colder temperatures before hatching doesn't actually change the ratio of male to female eggs.
-It has been shown that the male embryos are preferentially killed off by colder storage temperatures, while the female embryos handle the chilling better.
+An Australian study published in 1960 (Australian Journal of Agricultural Research 11(4) 664 - 672) found that eggs stored at 40 degrees Fahrenheit (rather than the recommended 60 degrees) for at least 24 hours and up to 7 days before incubation hatched out 54.6% more females than males.
+It was postulated that the male embryos were preferentially killed off by colder storage temperatures, while the female embryos handle the chilling better.
 At the time of this writing, we have not found a study that replicated this result.